FILMS & ONLINE PEFORMANCES

 Teacher,

-Contemporary Intermediate Open Class
+Contemporary Intro Class

 "My art is living in itself — the starting point of my practice often stems from curiosity and personal experiences.
 I am interested in the roles the body can play and evolve through different grounds of practices."
 Sammantha is an artist, performer as well as a certified yoga instructor.
 She attained a Diploma in Dance (2014) and graduated with a BA First Class Honors in Dance (2016) from LASALLE College of the Arts.
 From 2016 to 2023, Samm was a full time artist with Frontier Danceland where she worked and collaborated with local and international choreographers including artistic director Low Mei Yoke, Chiew Pei Shan, Zhuo Zihao (Singapore), Gabrielle Nankivell and Luke Smiles (Australia), Tung I-Fen (Taiwan), Victor Ma Choi-Wo (Hong Kong), Shahar Biniamini (Israel), Richard Chappell and Deborah Nightingale (United Kingdom), Annie Vigier and Franck Apertet, Edouard Hue and Thomas Lebrun (France), Sita Ostheimer (Germany), Sascia Pellegrini and Marioenrico D’ Angelo (Italy).